tpetricek/tomasp.net/source/academic/notes/thegamma-project.md

-# The Gamma: Making data-driven facts great again!
+# The Gamma: Democratizing data science

- - title: Functional Programming in F#
+ - title: The Gamma: Democratizing data science
  - layout: post
  - tags: thegamma, data journalism
- - date: 1 March 2009
+ - date: 2 February 2017
- - description: zzz
+ - description: The goal of The Gamma project is to democratize data science.
+Our tools encourage everyone — including journalists and interested citizens — to understand how presented claims are justified, explore data on their own and make their own transparent factual claims.
+If the society is to benefit from the possibilities available through data science, it is essential to make data-driven storytelling widely accessible, open and engaging.

 ----